 St. Joseph's Health, developed the START Manual, a structured clinical assessment tool designed to provide a more balanced and accurate snapshot of the client's or patient's risk for self-harm and aggression, and how well they respond to treatment.

 It is different from other assessment tools as it focuses entirely on dynamic (changing) variables as well as the person's strengths, and not just their vulnerabilities.
 It also allows for the recording of other unique, client-specific risks (called "case-specific" factors) based on the person's recent level of functioning.

 The START Manual was developed for use with adults with mental, personality and substance-related disorders, and will be helpful for correctional, forensic and other patients and clients in both inpatient and community settings.

-The START instrument is made up of 20 dynamic items relevant to treatment and risk management, such as substance use, mental state, social skills, and coping, among others.
-Each item is rated as both a vulnerability and a strength on a three-point Likert scale from 0 to 2 to yield an overall risk estimate for each of the following outcomes:
+START instrument is made up of 20 dynamic items relevant to treatment and risk management, such as substance use, mental state, social skills, and coping, among others.
+Each item is rated as both a vulnerability and a strength on a three-point Likert scale from zero to two to yield an overall risk estimate for each of the following outcomes: